Marvel Two-in-One #18: Dark, Dark Demon-Night!

 Things of Interest:

 The Scarecrow first appeared in Dead of Night #11, and later again in Marvel Spotlight #26.
 Yup, this is another character having his loose ends wrapped up in the pages of MTIO.
 Still, with only two prior appearances of the Scarecrow, its hard to say if this issue was intended to wrap up the character or give him one more shot at succeeding.
-This issue is not quite his last appearance to date- he apparently shows up again in Dr Strange issues 31, 38, and 40, somewhere in the mid 1990s, with a change in character, a new name, and a complete loss of flavor.
+This issue is not quite his last appearance to date- he does shows up again in Dr Strange issues 31, 38, and 40, somewhere in the mid 1990s, with a change in character, a new name, and a complete loss of flavor.
 I can't quite recommend those later issues for anything but the completist.

 The letters page includes Marvel Value Stamp #3, Series B.

 Here's a slight oddity for you...
 Someone has been selling on eBay some "production art" which are basically transparencies apparently(?) used at the printers to print the comics.
 Ever curious, I picked up one for the title page of MTIO 18, which turned out to be three transparencies: the entire page, the text from the page, and everything but the text.
 Why you'd need separate sheets for the text and the art, I have no idea.
 Kind of cool, but I certainly wouldn't recommend spending more than a few bucks for one, if you are as curious as I. In any case, here they are: